alvaroluna/FilePathTools/README.md

-# FilePathTools
+# PathManager
-FilePathTools is a module that allows you to input a file path and move up n-levels towards the root directory.
+PathManager is a module that allows you to input a file path and move up n-levels towards the root directory.
 In addition, you have the option of appending a string to the output if you need to access subfolders originating a level above from the current file's location in a directory.
 A safer distribution when the distance files are from each other are consistent, but the user's installation location may be different and the code can't rely on exact locations.

 For example: